 : M. Davies DEPARTMENT SITE

-The Department of English offers courses in three programs of study, one in literature written in the English language, another in theater, and a third in English with an emphasis in creative writing.
-Students may pursue majors and minors in all these areas.
+The Department of English offers courses in two programs of study: (1) literature written in the English language, and (2) English with an emphasis in creative writing.
+Students may pursue majors and minors in either area.

 An English major develops students’ ability to use language effectively and enhances their critical and analytical skills by making them aware of the social and historical context in which writing, in any of its forms, is produced.
 English study provides an excellent basis for professional programs in law, journalism, publishing, and business as well as for graduate study in literature, creative writing, or the theater.

 Writing is an important component of coursework.
-First-year students take English courses because they want to take a course in literature, because they wish to explore English as a possible area of major for their degree, or because they are interested in the programs in creative writing and theater that, at Colgate, are part of the English department.
+First-year students take English courses because they want to take a course in literature, because they wish to explore English as a possible area of major for their degree, or because they are interested in the program in creative writing.

-Students majoring in English literature, as well as those majoring in English with an emphasis in creative writing, are required to take ENGL 200, ENGL 201, and a course in postcolonial literatures (may be satisfied by FSEM 164).
-Several courses in the theater program are currently open to first-year students.
-Please see the Theater program course offerings.
+Students majoring in English literature, as well as those majoring in English with an emphasis in creative writing, are required to take ENGL 200, ENGL 201, and a course in postcolonial literatures.

 View all with day/time information